 Customer experience & UX

-The ultimate goal of any type bot should be to enrich your target user’s experience with your brand or business.
-Maybe this involves adapting the response to the customer’s profile and account, providing proactive self-service options, or giving them personalized recommendations based on their purchasing behavior.
+The ultimate goal of any type bot should be to enrich your target user's experience with your brand or business.
+Maybe this involves adapting the response to the customer's profile and account, providing proactive self-service options, or giving them personalized recommendations based on their purchasing behavior.
+Leading-edge platforms now combine conversational AI with interactive guidance, allowing customers to see solutions rather than just read about them.
+This creates more intuitive and effective support experiences.
 Everything needs to be geared towards improving your customer experience.

 That type of personalization helps build trust with your brand, leading to greater customer loyalty over the long term.